xaya/xaya_tutorials/XAYA RPC Methods.md

 - [name_register](#name_register)
 - [name_update](#name_update)

-Several other methods are described below, though their usefulness to you may be limited during the development of your game.
+Several other methods are also described below, though their usefulness to you may be limited during the development of your game.

 ## Sending RPC Commands